sagardn/captcha-solver/README.md

-# How to solve h captcha
+# How to solve captcha
 for solving